What Is Positioner In The Control Valve?

 When you design the bracket you need to consider the following 2 points.
-(Most you can ask the control valve supply to provide the bracket, THINKTANK can help our customer to produce the bracket, tubing, and fitting accessories.
+(Most of you can ask the control valve supplier to provide the bracket, THINKTANK can help our customer to produce the bracket, tubing, and fitting accessories.

-- The connection clamp between valve stem and actuator stem for the feedback lever should be installed, the valve stroke should be matchs the corresponding “mm” marked on the feedback lever.
+- The connection clamp between the valve stem and actuator stem for the feedback lever should be installed, the valve stroke should match the corresponding “mm” marked on the feedback lever.
 Because Improper setting may lead to poor linearity performance.

 Step 1: Assemble the positioner with the bracket made in the previous step by fastening the bolts (M8 * 1.25P).